idaholab/Location-Generalizer/README.md

 ***Error Log***

 The error log file provides the number of records for each vehicle that failed validity checks, and the VehicleIDs that were not processed because they had less than 30 trips.
-It also lists the VehicleIDs whose home location was not determined because the vehicle had less than 30 days with known last trips.
+It also lists the VehicleIDs whose home location was not determined because the vehicle had less than 30 days with known last trips or because no clusters had sufficient data.
+VehicleIDs that had no home location identified are also written to the error log.
 Finally, if data processing is interrupted, the error log records the last VehicleID to finish processing.
-See below for more information on handling incomplete analysis runs.
+See below for more information on handling incomplete analysis software runs.

 ### Instructions for Running Software